In this mega blog post I try to write down everything I know about how to write good code.

 Introduction

-If we want to write good code, we must first define what it means to write good code.
+If we want to write good code we must first make clear for ourselves what it means to write good code.

 “Programs should be written for people to read, and only incidentally for machines to execute.” – Unknown